MATH3101 is a Mathematics Level III course. See the course overview below.

 MATH3101/5305 is designed to provide students with a solid mathematical foundation for employment or further study in a wide range of scientific and engineering fields that rely on numerical modeling based on partial differential equations.
 The practical component of the course provides students with the opportunity to develop their programming skills.

 Partial differential equations (PDEs) provide a natural mathematical description for many phenomena of interest in science and engineering.
 Such equations are often difficult or impossible to solve using purely analytical (pencil and paper) methods, especially for realistic industrial problems.
 This course introduces finite difference and finite element methods for elliptic and parabolic PDEs, and discusses key concepts such as stability, convergence and computational cost.
 Relevant techniques in numerical linear algebra are also discussed.

 The course includes a substantial practical component dealing with the computer implementation of the algorithms used for solving partial differential equations.

-Note: Students must have some prior experience with computer programming in (at least one of) Matlab, Python or Julia.
+Note: Students must have some prior experience with simple computer programming.